Drones - Systems of Information

 Drones, in the wider terms of their definition, are now used for documentation, management, protection, maintenance, and monitoring, integrating imaging systems or measuring instruments that contribute to define three-dimensional databases on Cultural Heritage.
 This conference is promoted with the aim of collecting recent experiences on that topic and of providing a moment of reflection between academic and enterprise realities for the promotion of updated frameworks for the development of research in the architectural survey field.

-UAVs remote sensing for the analysis of territorial aspects: geological, agricultural, forestry, etc.
+LiDAR system from UAS for the analysis of territorial aspects: geological, agricultural, forestry;

-3D models from UAVs for the visualization and conservation of complex architectures and heritage
+3D modelling from UAVs for the visualization, preservation and sharing of complex architectures;

 Quality assessment of UAV survey